ace9653/minipad-firmware/README.md

 # Installation ⚡

-To flash this firmware on your minipad or other RP2040 board, please refer to our [firmware installation guide](https://minipadkb.github.io/minipad-wiki/docs/minipad/install-firmware).
+To flash this firmware on your minipad or other RP2040 board, please refer to our [firmware installation guide](https://minipad.minii.moe/docs/minipad/install-firmware).
 In there, you can find the instructions on how to initially load the firmware on the keypad, and how to update it later on.

 # Setup for development 💻

 Setting up this project is really simple.
 The repository is set up using PlatformIO, an IDE in form of an extension for Visual Studio Code.
 You can find a download link for Visual Studio Code [here](https://code.visualstudio.com/).
 In there, search and install the extension `PlatformIO`.

-After that is done, clone the repository with `git clone https://github.com/minipadkb/minipad-firmware` and open the cloned folder using Visual Studio Code.
+After that is done, clone the repository with `git clone https://github.com/Lep19/minipad-firmware-box-controller` and open the cloned folder using Visual Studio Code.
 PlatformIO will perform an installation of all dependencies for this project (Arduino-Pico framework, various drivers, ...).
 This might take up some time, depending on your network connection.

 If you are not familiar with the usage of PlatformIO, a Quick Start guide can be found [here](https://docs.platformio.org/en/stable/integration/ide/vscode.html).

 Note: Uploading the firmware only works if the micro controller is set into bootloader mode.
-This can be done using the BOOTSEL button on development boards or setting the minipad into bootloader mode/flashing directly via minitool.
-Help on the latter can be found [here](https://github.com/minipadkb/minitool?tab=readme-ov-file#usage).
+This can be done using the BOOTSEL button on development boards or setting the minipad into bootloader mode via minitility.
+A guide on the latter can be found [here](https://minipad.minii.moe/docs/minitility/get-started).

 # Minipad Serial Protocol (MSP) 🔗

 The firmware is being configured and accessed from the host device via Serial communication at a baud rate of 115200.
-There is a command-line utility tool called "minitool" for communicating with the firmware.
-You can find the git repository [here](https://github.com/minipadkb/minitool).
+We are working on a web-based UI application called "minitility" for communicating with the firmware.
+You can find the git repository [here](https://github.com/minipadkb/minitility).

 All data sent via the serial interface is being interpreted as a command with the following syntax:
 `command arg0 arg1 arg2 ...`.
 The command and it's arguments are split by whitespaces, ending with a newline character.